All Episodes

 Our huge challenge is reshoring the manufacturing supply chain that goes into energy production.

-The oil-filled services industry relies on a massive global supply chain for manufactured components for valves for critical minerals, et cetera.
+The oil-filled services industry relies on a massive global supply chain for manufactured components, for valves, for critical minerals, et cetera.

 We're ready to meet that demand.

-You've got to get these these data centers behind the meter generating their own electricity and natural gas is the best way to do that, uh to power these data centers.
+You've got to get these data centers behind the meter generating their own electricity.

-And to be able to bring that that manufacturing capacity back here to the United States is crucial.
+And to be able to bring that manufacturing capacity back here to the United States is crucial.

-Best example, to be honest with you, if you want to do information overload is Washika Manufacturing Wisconsin.
+Best example, to be honest with you, if you want to do information overload, is Washika Manufacturing, Wisconsin, a quintessential U.S. company, 100 years old, manufactures engines and natural gas turbines for our industry.

 About a year ago, the AI world discovered that their generators are the best power sources for data centers.